 The Healthy Smiles Oral Health resources and services providers web pages are constantly being updated and improved.
-If you have high quality resouce or provider you would like to suggest be added to the list please contact Tracie Mercado, at email@example.com.
+If you have high quality resource or provider you would like to suggest be added to the list please contact Amy Requa, State Oral Health Coordinator, at email@example.comOral Health Resources

 Dental care is the number one unmet healthcare need for people with disabilities.
 With the support of the FISA Foundation, ACHIEVA’s Disability Heathcare Initiative has developed the “Advancing Oral Health Project.”
 This project has been supported by the Pennsylvania Developmental Disabilities Council and the FISA Foundation.
 The goal of this project is to identify barriers to accessing quality dental care for people with developmental disabilities and promote promising strategies for systemic change, ensuring access to affordable, quality services.

 “Home Dental Care for Individuals with Disabilities” with Dr. Brian Martin, Chief of Pediatric Dentistry at Children’s Hospital of Pittsburgh of UPMC is a series of 23 videos.
 Above that video there is a point and click box that currently says, “23 videos” scroll through these to find specific dental information in both English and Spanish captions.
 Titles are and direct links included below.

 These videos were designed to help a individuals and their families to support home dental care.
 You will find information about adaptive toothbrushes, specific dental issues and ideas on how to make home care easier.

 These videos are supported by a grant from the Pennsylvania Developmental Disabilities Council.